Ruby on Whales: Dockerizing Ruby and Rails development

 The --no-install-recommends option helps save some space (and makes our image smaller) by disabling the installation of recommended packages.
 You can see more about saving disk space here.

 That first (fairly cryptic) part of every RUN statement that installs packages also serves the same purpose: it moves out the local repository of retrieved package files into a cache that will be preserved between builds.
 We need this magic to be in every RUN statement that installs packages to make sure this particular Docker layer doesn’t contain any garbage.
-It also greatly speeds up image build!
+It also greatly speeds up the image build!

 The final part of the Dockerfile is mostly devoted to Bundler: